hermannhueck/MusicService/Clients/MusicWebApp-Play-Scala-PlayWS-NoAuth/README.md

 Why did I choose the Play Framework for the implementation?

 1. Play is containerless.
 2. Play is reactive.

-Containerless: Traditional web containers or application servers use the "one thread per request" model.
+__Containerless__: Traditional web containers or application servers use the "one thread per request" model.
 If a request blocks during I/O (typically while accessing the database, a file or another web service) the thread is blocked.
 If there is heavy load on the service (thousands of requests per second) traditional web containers run out of resources.
 Play doesn't.

-Reactive: Play is light weight and reactive by design, traditional web containers are not.
+__Reactive__: Play is light weight and reactive by design, traditional web containers are not.
 The framework never blocks during a request.
 Thus it is ideal for concurrent and non-blocking processing.
 Every request is handled asynchronously using Scala Futures.
 The developer must fulfill this non-blocking promise as well.
 In the implementation of